jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 ## To type or write?

 Typing is fast.
-Writing is slow, and so it forces you to think critically about what's important to record.
+Writing is slow, but it forces you to think critically about what's important to record.

 Typing lets you copy and paste previous notes.
 Writing forces you to be economical in what you choose to record.
 Typing lets you copy and paste a